skailasa/skailasa.github.io/_posts/2018-11-26-sorting-algorithms.md

 ```

 I like to think of this as moving a dividing line up the array from left
-to right (essentially the `i` index above), and checking if everything to
+to right (essentially the $i$ index above), and checking if everything to
 the left of this line is smaller than the pivot element, which we've chosen
 to be the last element of the array.
-Once the for loop has completed `i`
+Once the for loop has completed $i$
 will equal the number of swaps, hence elements, that are smaller than the
-pivot - therfore will tell us where to place the pivot element, which
+pivot - therefore will tell us where to place the pivot element, which
 happens in the last line.
 Furthermore, this all happens in place on the array,
 we just return the index of the pivot element.